TejasIsCool/mcIVASmaker/README.md

 - Another image, where the pixels are the textures of minecraft blocks
 - A schematic file, which can be opened by a schematic mod, to place the image, in the form of minecraft blocks, in your own world
 <br><br>
-You can convert your image to all possible minecraft blocks upto version 1.20, or you can restrict your selection, to only a certain blocks.
+You can convert your image to all possible minecraft blocks up to version 1.20, or you can restrict your selection, to only a certain blocks.
 <br>
 You can also convert your image to a redstone lamps display, again in either image, or schematic form